j-alcock/dogs/PACT_TESTING.md

 - `has breed with id 1` - Ensures specific breed exists
 - `breed does not exist` - Ensures breed doesn't exist (for 404 tests)
 - `database is empty` - Clears database for creation tests
+- `reset to seed` - Resets database to initial state
 - `API is running` - Ensures API is healthy

 ## 🌐 Pact Broker